djfdyuruiry/lambda-alb/README.md

 *Ensure the region of your function is correct when copying the above*

+- Ensure that your AWS credentials are set up correctly, see [here](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html) if you need help doing this

 - Start the ALB mock using your new config file:

 ```shell